What does Monica mean?

-Monica \m(o)-ni-ca\ as a girls' name is pronounced MAH-ni-kah.
+Monica [mon-i-ca] as a girls' name is pronounced MAH-ni-kah.
 It is of Latin origin, and the meaning of Monica is "advisor".
 Of uncertain origin.
 May be from Latin "monere" meaning "to advise", or from "nonnica" which comes from "nonna", the Latin word for "nun".
 Also possibly from Greek "monos" meaning "single, only".
 Saint Monica, the mother of Saint Augustine, prayed for her son and saved him from self-destruction.
 Saint Augustine then became one of the greatest saints in history.
 The name is poopular with Catholics.
 Fictional character Monica Geller, on the TV sitcom "Friends".

-Monica is a very prominent first name for women (#131 out of 4276, Top 3%) and also a very prominent surname for both adults and children (#22050 out of 88799, Top 25%).
-(2000 U.S. Census)
+Monica is a very prominent first name for women (#131 out of 4276, Top 3%) and also a very prominent surname for both adults and children (#18607 out of 150436, Top 12%).
+(2000 U.S. Demographics)

-Monica reached its apex rank of #45 in the U.S. during 1970-1979, and is at #538 currently.
-(2014 Birth Statistics)
+Monica reached its apex rank of #45 in the U.S. in the 1970s, and is at #560 currently.
+(2015 U.S. SSA Records)